GESIS-Methods-Hub/minimal-example-rstats-package/README.md

-# minimal-example-rstats-package
-Minimal Example of Tutorial as R package vignette
+# Minimal Example of Tutorial as R package vignette